Iqoqo/platform-demos/compare-ML-methods/README.md

 ## The Data

-To have a more significant comparing the data was replaced with the following data: https://archive.ics.uci.edu/ml/datasets/Wilt
+To have a more significant comparing the original data from the articale was replaced with the following data: https://archive.ics.uci.edu/ml/datasets/Wilt
 The demo data is stored in the following location:
 1. For a data file of 10000 lines: https://s3-us-west-2.amazonaws.com/iqoqo.temp/demo/all_train_10000.csv
 2. For a data file of 50000 lines: https://s3-us-west-2.amazonaws.com/iqoqo.temp/demo/all_train_50000.csv